 Before joining the Crowfall team, Steven spent seven years developing MMOs for Sony Online Entertainment.
 His credits include Resistance: Fall of Man, Stars Wars Galaxies and DC Universe Online.
 Much of his time has been spent writing modular content creation tools, scripting systems, matchmaking algorithms and guild systems.
 As a native Coloradan, he’s still adjusting to our Texas summers.

 Ed has worked on numerous MMOs including AirWarrior, BattleTech 3025, The Sims Online, Wild West Online: Gunfighter and Elder Scrolls Online.
 He's also worked on both mobile and web apps.
 He's a native of Virginia, but is enjoying all that Austin has to offer.

-Sorry for the inconvenience.
-We'll be back up and running as fast as possible.
+We apologize for the inconvenience.
+Service will be restored as quickly as possible.